Certificates in P and Subquadratic-Time Computation of Radius, Diameter, and all Eccentricities in Graphs: Lower and upper certificates for eccentricities

 \paragraph{Hardness of approximation.} Similarly to~\cite{CE07}, we note that set cover can easily be encoded with ball cover: given a collection $\S$ of subsets of $V$ of an instance of the set-cover problem, consider the split graph where the sets $S$ of $\S$ form a clique and the elements $x\in V$ form a stable set so that the nodes $x$ and $S$ are adjacent if and only if $x\in S$.
-Without loss of generality, we may assume that no subset of $\S$ equals $V$ (otherwise, the problem is trivial), no set is empty (otherwise, we can remove it) and that there exists two elements such that no set contains both of them (if needed, we add a singleton $\set{z}$ to $\S$ where $z$ is a new dummy element added to $V$).
+Without loss of generality, we may assume that no subset in $\S$ equals $V$ (otherwise, the problem is trivial), no set is empty (otherwise, we can remove it) and that there exist two elements such that no set contains both of them (if needed, we add a singleton $\set{z}$ to $\S$ where $z$ is a new dummy element added to $V$).
 In this graph, sets and elements have eccentricity 2 and 3 respectively.
 Any minimum diameter certificate is a covering with balls of radius 1 or 0 (if centered on a set or an element).
 One can easily transform it into a covering with balls of radius 1 centered at nodes corresponding to sets (only).
 It then corresponds to an optimal solution of the original set-cover problem.
 Now consider the complementary graph which is also a split graph where elements form a clique while sets form a stable set and where $x$ and $S$ are adjacent if and only if $x\notin S$.
 Similarly, a minimum radius certificate for this complementary graph corresponds to a covering with coballs of radius 2 centered at sets and is also an optimal solution to the original set-cover problem.
-For that graph, finding a radius certificate is equivalent to finding a tight lower certificate.
-The hardness of set-cover approximation~\cite{DS14} thus implies that computing a minimum diameter (resp. radius or tight lower) certificate is NP-hard and that no polynomial time algorithm can approximate it with a factor $(1-o(1))\log n$ unless $P=NP$.
-Surprisingly, we will see that finding a minimum tight upper certificate can be done in polynomial time.
+The hardness of set-cover approximation~\cite{DS14} thus implies that computing a minimum diameter (resp. radius) certificate is NP-hard and no polynomial-time algorithm can approximate it with a factor $(1-o(1))\log n$ unless $P=NP$.
+Assuming that some set in $\S$ does not intersect any other set (it suffices again to add a singleton $\set{z}$ to $\S$ where $z$ is a new dummy element added to $V$), a tight lower certificate can easily be obtained from a radius certificate and we similarly obtain that computing a tight lower certificate is NP-hard and cannot be approximated within a factor $(1-o(1))\log n$ unless $P=NP$.
+Surprisingly, the situation is different for the problem of finding a minimum tight upper certificate, which can be solved in polynomial time as shown now.